devopsdays/devopsdays-web/content/blog/support-for-ukraine.md

 **There are many ways you can help Ukraine right now.**

-*TL;DR - If you’re in the US donate to  Nova Ukraine and Razom for Ukraine which are both 501(c)3 and are commonly found in Employer Match programs.
-Outside of the US donate via https://supportukrainenow.org and https://helpukrainewin.org/.
+*TL;DR - If you’re in the US donate to [Nova Ukraine](https://novaukraine.org/donate/) and [Razom for Ukraine](https://razomforukraine.org/donate/) which are both 501(c)3 and are commonly found in Employer Match programs.
+Outside of the US donation options can be found at https://supportukrainenow.org and https://helpukrainewin.org/.
 Raise awareness using #StandWithUkraine on Social Media.*

-In our opinion, the best resource to find out how to help in your country is the Support Ukraine Now website (https://supportukrainenow.org/) which lists ways to donate money, provide humanitarian aid, offer shelter, attend rallies, contact politicians/leaders, etc.  Much of this information is taken from there.
+In our opinion, the best resource to find out how to help in your country is the Support Ukraine Now website (https://supportukrainenow.org/) which lists ways to donate money, provide humanitarian aid, offer shelter, attend rallies, contact politicians/leaders, etc.  Much of the information found below is taken from there.

 Be Informed
 ===========